pluralsh/documentation/pages/operations/uninstall.md

 Only do this if you're absolutely sure you want to bring down all associated resources with this repository.
 {% /callout %}

-By default, previously installed applications will still appear in app.plural.sh.
+By default, previously installed applications will still appear in app.plural.sh after running `plural destroy`.
 To remove all installation history, run `plural repos reset` as documented below.

 ## Terraform Destroy